capitolbaseball/capitolbaseball.github.io/_posts/2025-07-07-hello-miguel-cairo.md

 ---
 title: "A Time of Tumult?
-Nah, Status Quo"
+Nah, Status Quo for the Nats"
 categories:
   - blog
 tags: